slimelime/shell-operator/README.md

 ```

 Where:
-- event: one of added, updated or deleted
+- event: one of ADDED, MODIFIED or DELETED
 - object: is the CRD object from Kubernetes this event relates to
 - ts: the unix millisecond timestamp this event occured